-The difference in carbon emissions on lab-grown and mined diamonds is staggering.
+The difference in carbon emissions between lab grown and mined diamonds is staggering.
 While a traditionally mined diamond produces more than 125 pounds of carbon for every single carat, grown diamonds emit just 6 pounds of carbon – a mere 4.8 percent of what mined diamonds produce.

 Land Disruption and Waste Generated

-For every carat of diamond that is mined via traditional methods, nearly 100 square feet of land is disturbed and more 5798 pounds of mineral waste is created.
+For every carat of diamond that is mined via traditional methods, nearly 100 square feet of land is disturbed, and more than 5798 pounds of mineral waste is created.
 The mining also offsets delicate biodiversity balances and renders the land unusable – even once mining activities have ceased.